Connect with us

 “Ain’t nobody doing nothing for me,” she said.
 Shelton, whose only income is from disability payments, said she hasn’t been able to get any financial aid from FEMA, and the agency’s deadline for its Individual Assistance program has passed.

 FEMA told Mississippi Today it has so far approved 96 households in Sharkey County – where Rolling Fork is the county seat – for temporary homes, meaning that they meet the agency’s criteria.
 But even after approval, the agency has to ensure there’s a suitable property to put the trailer on.
-So far, only 12 of those approved households have been to move in.
+So far, only 12 of those approved households have been allowed to move in.
 Displaced survivors can stay in the trailers for up to 18 months.

 “FEMA continues to work with disaster survivors to determine their best temporary housing option, which in turn will allow them to work toward a permanent housing solution,” Jim Homstad, a spokesperson with the agency, said in a statement.

-Even some of those who did own their homes have been frustrated with how long the has drawn out.
+Even some of those who did own their homes have been frustrated with how long the process has drawn out.
 Cynthia Prestianni, 62, lost her house of almost 41 years in the tornado.

 “That was going to be my forever home,” Prestianni said.
 “It was paid for, it was ours.”